So you have found the boat of your dreams! What is the process to purchase it? The following notes will hopefully unravel the mystery.

 At this stage the we will prepare a selling agreement which will set out all details of the sale (buyer and seller’s name, a detailed description of the boat and equipment, the agreed purchase price and a settlement date) for the buyer and seller to accept and sign.

-If you want to take possession of the boat on settlement, you will need to settle with cleared funds.
-If not you should allow 3 days for clearance.
+If you want to take possession of the boat on settlement, you will need to settle with cleared funds into our trust account.
+If so you should allow 3 days for clearance.

 There are a few other things to take note of:

-1. You will receive an invoice and registration paper for the boat, take these to your nearest NSW Maritime office to transfer the boat registration into your name.
-There is a fee of $24 for this transfer.
+1. You will receive a receipt of sale, consignment note and registration paper for the boat, take these to your nearest NSW Maritime office to transfer the boat registration into your name.

-3. It is recommended you take out a comprehensive insurance policy at time of settlement, we broker will give you a quote for this and arrange a cover note for you.
+2. It is recommended you take out a comprehensive insurance policy at time of settlement, we are Club Marine Insurance agents and would be happy to give you a quote for this and arrange a cover note for you.